 If you are interested in modifying commercial networking equipment for digital emergency communications, check Amateur Radio Emergency Digital Network (AREDN) which is essentially the successor to Broadband-Hamnet.

-For more information, please contact Section Emergency Coordinator .
+For more information, please contact your county ARES Emergency Coordinator or Section Emergency Coordinator .